0

 If you see it and still continue, then you’ve chosen comfort over responsibility.

 So stop.
 Withdraw your support—from their products, their message, and their influence.
+Do not be lured by their marketing, their status and thinking this is life.

 • “I won’t boycott—it won’t change anything” is exactly how nothing ever changes.